nortonsolutions/redrockCodecamp/CONTRIBUTING.md

 ### Set Up Linting

-You should have [ESLint running in your editor](http://eslint.org/docs/user-guide/integrations.html), and it will highlight anything doesn't conform to [freeCodeCamp's JavaScript Style Guide](http://forum.freecodecamp.org/t/free-code-camp-javascript-style-guide/19121) (you can find a summary of those rules [here](https://github.com/freeCodeCamp/freeCodeCamp/blob/staging/.eslintrc)).
+You should have [ESLint running in your editor](http://eslint.org/docs/user-guide/integrations.html), and it will highlight anything doesn't conform to [freeCodeCamp&#39;s JavaScript Style Guide](http://forum.freecodecamp.org/t/free-code-camp-javascript-style-guide/19121) (you can find a summary of those rules [here](https://github.com/freeCodeCamp/freeCodeCamp/blob/staging/.eslintrc)).

 > Please do not ignore any linting errors, as they are meant to **help** you and to ensure a clean and simple code base.

 ### Set Up MailHog

 To be able to log in, you need to set up MailHog.
 MailHog is a local SMTP mail server that will catch the emails your freeCodeCamp instance is sending.
 How you install MailHog is dependent upon your OS.

 #### macOS